nsrr/wsc-documentation/pages/polysomnography-introduction.md

 - 121 recordings at Visit 4
 - 2 recordings at Visit 5

 Each recording contains an EDF signal file in the [European Data Format](http://www.edfplus.info/).
-[These EDFs](:files_path:/polysomnography/edfs) were exported from the original data collection system and processed in [Luna](http://zzz.bwh.harvard.edu/luna/).
+[These EDFs](:files_path:/polysomnography) were exported from the original data collection system and processed in [Luna](http://zzz.bwh.harvard.edu/luna/).

+## Annotation files

+The WSC team provided sleep staging and respiratory event scoring annotations.
+These annotations are [available alongside the .EDF signal files](:files_path:/polysomnography) in the following formats:

+- *.eannot* - One row per epoch with an indication of scored sleep stage (e.g. **wake**, **N1**, **REM**).
+These annotation files were created by the NSRR team using Luna.
+[Read more about Luna's .eannot annotation format.](http://zzz.bwh.harvard.edu/luna/ref/annotations/#eannot-files)
+- *.sco.txt* - WSC original respiratory event scoring for Gamma studies.
+- *.stg.txt* - WSC original staging format for Gamma studies.
+- *.allscore.txt* - WSC original staging and respiratory event scoring for Twin studies.

+The staging and scoring rules are described in the [WSC Manual of Operations](:files_path:/documentation/WSCS_Manual_of_Operations.pdf).

 ## NSRR signal harmonization